alukosdev/ccsp/guidance/owasp-top-10.md

 | Top 10:2013 | :white_check_mark: | 6* |

 !!!
-This risk was formerly known as *sensitive data exposure*.
+This risk was formerly known as *Sensitive Data Exposure*.
 !!!
 ==- Identification and Authentication Failures